charlesdedampierre/BunkaTopics/README.md

 # Create the environment from the .lock file.
 poetry install # This will install all packages in the .lock file inside a virtual environmnet

+# if there is a problem with chromadb, please do:
+pip install chromadb==0.4.13

 # Start the environment
 poetry shell
 ```